National Weed Appreciation Day

 That is a phenomenal list and you can find out more details in the link above.

-Nettle – or Stinging Nettle.
+- Nettle – or Stinging Nettle.
 Its scientific name is Urtica dioica.
 Young plants can be eaten, but take care, they can sting you too.
 They need to be cooked or dried first and we strongly advise you to do your research before attempting anything.
 Nettles have been used to make herbal teas and herbal medicine since ancient times.
-According to Healthline Stinging Nettles:
+According to Organic Facts, Stinging Nettles:

 More details can be found in their link above.